dashcommunity/guides/submit_proposal_to_dash_network.md

 All of the `<items-in-brackets>` are place holders for information you provide.
 This guide works in tandem with the [guide at dashcentral.org](https://www.dashcentral.org/budget/create) to help you prepare this information and guide you through the submitting process.

 ##### Required Information
-Table 1 shows the arguments/informaiton required to submit a proposal.
+The following table shows the arguments/informaiton required to submit a proposal.

-##### Table 1 - Required Arguments

          Argument         |             Description          |                             Example
 --------------------------|----------------------------------|----------------------------------------------------------------